bozulonas/myland/docs/rules.md

 ### Attributes

-Characters have three main attributes: **Strength (STR)**, **Dexterity (DEX)**, and **Willpower (WIL)**.
-To make a test, roll a d20.
-If the result is *less than or equal to* the relevant attribute, it's a success..Test of obsidian edits.
+Characters have three attributes: **Strength (STR)**, **Dexterity (DEX)**, and **Willpower (WIL)**.
+These are used to make [saves](#saves).

-### Healing & Recovery

-A moment to catch your breath restores all lost **Hit Protection (HP)**.
-Recovering lost attribute points requires a full week of uninterrupted rest in a safe place.

-### Armor
+### Saves

-Subtract your **Armor** value from any incoming damage.
-The maximum base Armor value is 3.
-Shields provide +1 Armor but require a free hand.
+When attempting something risky, you might be asked to make a **save** against the threat of a consequence.
+Roll a d20 to represent the threat.
+If your attribute beats the threat (or matches it), you successfully avoid the consequence.
+(Put another way, if the threat rolls equal to or under your attribute, you successfully avoid the threat)

 ## Actions

-When making a test you can...
+When making a save you can...

 ### Leverage Time, Gear and Skill

 Describe how you use the available time, gear and/or a relevant skill.
+This sets the save's [difficulty](#difficulty).
+If you have all three it's trivial (no roll needed), only two or one it's normal / hard.
+If you don't have any it's impossible.
+A skill is something from your character sheet / backstory.

-This sets the test's [difficulty](#difficulty).
-For example if you have a crowbar (gear), but are short on time and skill, a test to pry open a door may be hard.
-However if you have ample time, gear and skill the test may be trivial (no roll).
+For example if you have a crowbar (gear), but are short on time and skill, a save to avoid a threat while prying open a door may be hard *(limited reward, severe consequences)*.
+However if you have ample time, gear and skill the save may be trivial *(no roll*).

 ### Raise the Stakes (aka Devils Bargain)